 “Damn girl, I guess you really didn’t have that phone.”

 “I told you I didn’t have it.”

 “I don’t really care one way or another.
 I made a good faith effort to get it back now I’m done with it.
-They ain’t paying me to search for no phone.”
+They ain’t paying me to risk my life for no phone.”

 “What are they paying you to do?”

 Daryl didn’t answer me.
 Instead, he sat back and called out.

 “What,” came the shouted reply from somewhere along the hallway.

 “Don’t ‘what’ me.
 Get your ass out here.”